Ten years ago, you bought mattresses at the mattress store. And it sucked.

 I asked Theresa what advice she’d give content marketers.
 It wasn’t surprising to learn that the trick to running a great editorial site was good journalism practices.
 “Put the story first,” she said.
 “Clearly delineate editorial lines, and understand how they affect what you write about.”

 For the Van Winkle’s team, this meant they wrote stories about sleep—not about mattresses, pillows, or anything that Casper was selling.
 The stories came first.

-But if Van Winkle’s doesn’t plug product, is it worth it?
+But if Van Winkle’s didn’t plug product, was it worth it?

 You might read this and think, “Wait a minute.
 If most articles on Van Winkle’s don’t promote the mattress … then why bother?”

 That’s where most companies choke when it comes to content marketing.